jarrodmillman/pose-stats/description.md

 Python ecosystem.

 **Engagement with Related OSEs.**
-We will engage community members and leaders of existing Scientific Python domain-specific OSEs as well as of Bioconductor and Tidyverse.
+We will engage community members and leaders of existing scientific Python domain-specific OSEs as well as of Bioconductor and Tidyverse.
 We will determine what social and technical structures they deem important, and which deficiencies they'd like to see addressed.